A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - Local News 8

 “They were just the best,” he added.

-David and Bonnie’s funeral and memorial services will be held on Monday, July 12, in Pennsylvania and New Jersey.
+David and Bonnie’s funeral and memorial services was held on Monday, July 12, in Pennsylvania and New Jersey.
 In lieu of any gifts, Jonathan is asking that people consider supporting Saving the Blue, a marine wildlife conservation non-profit his parents were dedicated to.

 “Thank you to everyone for your kind words over this impossible week, my parents were really the best and it’s been so comforting to relive the joy of their lives through the testimony of friends and loved ones,” Jonathan wrote on Facebook.